History of San Bruno Mountain Watch

 As part of our stewardship program, now our largest program, we intentionally recruit and train volunteers.
 In 2009, 1217 people worked at our stewardship sites: working on wetlands restoration, native plant nursery work, and grasslands stewardship.
 These volunteers accounted for 3650 hours of stewardship work.

 SBMW began as a grass roots organization and today remains volunteer-driven.
-A board of 11, approximately 75 volunteers, one full-time and one part-time staff work diligently on multiple fronts to protect San Bruno Mountain.
+A board of 11 and 2 full-time staff work diligently on multiple fronts to protect San Bruno Mountain.
 SBMW board members play active roles in program planning, community outreach, fundraising, stewardship and leading hikes.
 They regularly assist with tasks ranging from event production to studying and commenting on legal documents, door to door canvassing and nursery construction.

 San Bruno Mountain Watch collaborates with a range of groups, including the California Native Plant Society, and Friends of San Bruno Mountain.
 We are affiliated with the Bay Area Open Space Council, and the Land Trust Alliance, and the California Endangered Species Coalition, a federation of environmental organizations working on the reauthorization and strengthening of the Federal Endangered Species Act.
 We have worked with the Trust for Public Land and The Archeological Conservancy to preserve the Ohlone shell mounds on the border of Brisbane and South San Francisco.
 We also work with the San Mateo County Parks Department, Brisbane, Colma, Daly City, South San Francisco, and the California Department of Fish and Game.